paradoxe35/nginxpm-operator/README.md

   # Access List
   # accessList:
-  #   name: admin-access # Access list resource
+  #   name: admin-access # Access list resource name
-  #   namespace: default
+  #   namespace: default # Access list resource namespace
   #   accessListId: 1 # if you know the accessList id of an existing accessList in the nginx-proxy-manager instance (optional)

   # Enable ssl here